-We will explore the varied meanings of intimacy and help partners articulate their expectations and fears, consider alternative modes of relating, and negotiate the best fit between them.
+During counseling we will explore the varied meanings of intimacy and help partners articulate their expectations and fears, consider alternative modes of relating, and negotiate the best fit between them.
 Creating intimacy in a relationship takes time and isn’t always easy, but it’s possible to create intimacy with your special someone.
 Intimacy is the freedom to be yourself.
 Building intimacy is expressing yourself more and more in your relationship.
 Building intimacy doesn’t mean you’ll make all that happen, of course, but your partner’s satisfaction is equally important to you.

 spiral2grow, a counseling center in NYC, provides skills to overcome sexual intimacy problems for individuals and couples.
 Our experts in sexuality include couples counselors and marriage therapists who help in building healthy and successful relationships by teaching relationship and sexual intimacy skills.